Email marketing gives you the best returns – $36 for every $1 spent!

 Promotional emails are either sales-related or educational.
 A sales email could be a targeted campaign designed to drive conversions, whereas an educative email could be a newsletter.

-87% of B2B and 76% of B2C businesses use email to reach a wider audience.
+- 87% of B2B and 76% of B2C businesses use email marketing to reach wider audiences.

 Welcome emails